 Several working Americans have Section 125 Cafeteria Plan during their professional life.
-But many people fail to take advantage of the benefit options of cafeteria plans.
+However, many people fail to take advantage of the benefit options of cafeteria plans.
 If it is used the right way, a cafeteria plan can enhance your take-home amount without any kind of expenditure.

 In the case of a cafeteria plan, an employer lets the eligible employees contribute some amount of their income to a specific account before the payroll taxes are calculated.
-The same account can be used for reimbursing the employee for some kinds of insurance premiums, dependent care, and vision expenses, dental insurance, and medical expenses throughout the claim period or the plan year.
+The same account can be used for reimbursing the staff member for some kinds of insurance premiums, dependent care, and vision expenses, dental insurance, and medical expenses throughout the claim period or the plan year.

 Flexible spending accounts are one of the more popular benefit choices that fall under the tax savings umbrella of section 125.